Make sure your cold emails don’t have any lingering briny aftertaste.

 Do you get a lot of cold emails and spam emails offering services?
 I sure do!

 Do you send cold emails offering services to others?
-I have!
+I do, too!

 Unfortunately, when they hit my inbox, sometimes it’s hard to know the difference.